 You may also be reading this recipe in the winter or don’t have a grill.
 I’m sure baking it would work just fine.
 I haven’t done it myself yet so I don’t have specific instructions.
 I will update this and let you all know how once I have tested it myself so we can all eat this delicious chicken year round.

-Tips for making this chicken:
+Tips for making this mustard and herb grilled chicken:

 - This marinade involves orange juice which is acidic.
 Because of this, it’s important that you don’t let the chicken marinade beyond 24 hours.
 At that point, the acidic in the juice will begin to break down the proteins and it will lead to a tough chewy chicken.
 I would recommend marinading for a couple of hours, but even 20 minutes would be just fine!